 We moved to the countryside and gave up our stressed-filled city lives in exchange for wellies, nature, fresh air and sustainable living.
 We’ve called this project My Home Farm.

 After a year-long house hunt, which took us 14,500 miles across the length and breadth of the United Kingdom, we found our ideal property in the rural British countryside surrounded by rolling hills and lots of wildlife, and so far there hasn’t been a dull moment.

-We moved into a renovated Victorian farmhouse (built around 1850) along with a 2-acre field and our lives have changed completely.
+We moved into a renovated Victorian farmhouse (built around 1850) along with a 2-acre field in the Welsh Borders and our lives have changed completely.
 The plan is to be as self-sufficient and eco-friendly as possible, with a focus on personal health and well-being.